 The series is sponsored by the Human Rights Center at UC Berkeley School of Law, Human Rights Program, Henderson Center for Social Justice, School of Public Health, Graduate School of Journalism, and Social Science Matrix, with funding from the Jacob and Valeria Langeloth Foundation, California Wellness, California Humanities, and Townsend Center for Humanities.

 UCLA Law Professor Adam Winkler discusses his acclaimed book Gunfight, which probes four centuries of America’s fixation on the right to bear arms.
 Winkler argues that guns―not abortion rights, race, or religion―are at the heart of America’s cultural divide.
-Probing the landmark Heller case, which invalidated a law banning handguns in the nation’s capital, he will break down the fight between gun-rights advocates and gun-control lobbyists.
+Probing the landmark Heller case, which invalidated a law banning handguns in the nation’s capital, he broke down the fight between gun-rights advocates and gun-control lobbyists.
 Winkler was introduced by UC Berkeley’s acclaimed gun expert Frank Zimring.

 Urban Gun Violence: Realities and Solutions